 The test of Christian experience is as follows:

-Beloved, follow not that which is evil, but that which is good.
-He that doeth good is of God: but he that doeth evil hath not seen God.
+Beloved, do not imitate what is evil, but what is good.
+He who does good is of God, but he who does evil has not seen God.
 (III John 1:11)

 The Book of Jude is an exhortation and warning to Christians concerning godly living and judgment to come.
 The Christian life is portrayed as one of resisting sin through prayer, and of daily growth in actual holiness and practical godliness.

-But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost, (Jude 1:20)
+But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, (Jude 1:20)

-Keep yourselves in the love of God [this is an active spiritual battle rather than a mental assent to a doctrinal position], looking for the mercy of our Lord Jesus Christ unto eternal life.
+keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
 (Jude 1:21)

 The Book of Revelation has much to say about the victorious Christian life and the Day of the Lord.
 The stage is set for the concept of godly behavior, and judgment to come, by the appearance of Christ.

-His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; (Revelation 1:14)
+His head and hair were white like wool, as white as snow, and His eyes like a flame of fire; (Revelation 1:14)

 When Jesus returns to earth He will examine every creature, searching out and destroying sin and the works of the devil.
 All ungodliness will be exposed to the white heat of the purity of the Godhead.

 All fleshly motives, words, thoughts, deeds, will be consumed by Divine fire.
 This is the day of fire.
 This is the great Day, the Day of Christ, the Day of the Lord, the Day of God, the Day of Judgment, held in terrifying remembrance by every demon.
 The attention of God’s creatures is directed continually by the Spirit, by the Scriptures, and by conscience toward That Day!